Neag School of Education

 Instructor: Del Siegle, Ph.D.

-EPSY 5601 is an introductory course traditionally designed to help graduate students understand and evaluate the educational research literature.
-Through participation in the course, class members learn the basic concepts and procedures used for conducting educational research.
-The course is intended to help educators become better consumers of research; i.e., it is traditionally not designed to prepare them for conducting research.
-However, this section of the course has been modified to prepare undergraduate education students to conduct research leading to an honor’s thesis.
+Additional faculty description: EPSY 5601 is an introductory course designed to help graduate students understand and evaluate the educational research literature.
+This section is designed for undergraduate Honors students to help prepare them to conduct thesis research.
+Through participation in the course, class members will learn the basic concepts and procedures used for conducting educational research.
+The course will help graduate students become better consumers of research; i.e., it is not normally designed to prepare students for conducting research; however, this Honors section is designed to help Honors students conduct an Honors thesis.
 The instructor believes that hands-on activities are an effective method of learning material.
-The instructor provides web notes for each class.
-Students are expected to review the web links prior to each class session.
+The instructor provides extensive notes on his website and may also include supplementary material that he feels is important.

-As a result of active participation in this course through assigned readings, research exercises, class attendance, and class discussions, it is expected that the student will:
+As a result of active participation in this course through assigned readings, research exercises, and online participation and discussions, it is expected that the student will:

-- Explain the measurement concepts of validity, reliability, and standard error of measurement
+- Explain the quantitative concepts of validity, reliability, and standard error of measurement.

-- Understand inferential statistical concepts and techniques used with quantitative data: chi-squares, t tests, analysis of variance, regression analyses
+- Understand basic inferential statistical concepts and techniques used with quantitative data: chi-squares, t tests, analysis of variance, regression analyses.

-- Understand the characteristics of qualitative research and the procedures for gathering qualitative data
+- Understand the characteristics of qualitative research and the procedures for gathering and analyzing qualitative data.

 No textbook is required for this course.
 The instructor will provide weekly handouts, and the electronic version of this syllabus contains links to pertinent information.